os-assignments/os-assignments.github.io/versions/v1/content/fundamental-concepts/assignment.md

 ### The cause register

-On the Coproc 0 tab in the register pane, look at the cause register (register 13).
+In the Coproc 0 tab in the register pane, look at the cause register (register 13).

 ![](/v1/images/fundamental-concepts/assignment/step-2.png)